Side Effects Of Antidepressants

 Seeking information on depression?

-1. Anxiety
+Anxiety

-Despite the fact that antidepressants are commonly used to treat anxiety, the increase in serotonin levels produced by an antidepressant can cause an individual to become easily agitated, jittery, and fearful, particularly early on.
+Even though antidepressants are commonly used to treat anxiety, the increase in serotonin levels produced by an antidepressant can cause an individual to become easily agitated, jittery, and fearful, particularly early on.
 If you’re experiencing this side effect, your doctor may decide to switch your medication or change your dosage.

-1. Dry mouth
+Dry mouth

-1. Changes in blood sugar levels
+Changes in blood sugar levels

 Research suggests that a combination of psychotherapy and medication may be the most effective treatment course for individuals with depression.
 There is also evidence that online platforms may be an efficacious method of offering mental health care to those who may not have providers in their area or who simply prefer the convenience of attending therapy from home.
 One literature review suggests that online therapy may reduce depression symptoms with a “lower cost and greater convenience than traditional therapy.”

-If you would like additional support as you navigate depression symptoms or the side effects of depression medication, online therapy may be worth exploring.
+If you would like additional support as you navigate depression symptoms or the side effects of antidepressants, online therapy may be worth exploring.
 With an online therapy platform like BetterHelp, you can work with a licensed therapist remotely, which can be helpful if depression makes leaving home difficult.
 You can also contact your therapist outside of sessions, so if you have a question about your symptoms, you can send them a message and they’ll respond when they’re able.

 Takeaway

-Medication can be an important component of treatment for some people with depression, but these prescriptions can also create complex side effects that may present additional mental and physical health challenges.
-Understanding the potential side effects of depression medication can help you and your healthcare provider make informed decisions regarding treatment.
-Remember to take your medication exactly as directed, to not start or stop taking it without your doctor’s approval, and to seek immediate care if you begin experiencing confusion, muscle twitching, irregular heartbeat, or seizures, as these could indicate a serious reaction, according to the Cleveland Clinic.
+Medication can be a component of treatment for some people with depression, but these prescriptions can also create complex side effects that may present additional mental and physical health challenges.
+Understanding the potential side effects of antidepressants can help you and your healthcare provider make informed decisions regarding treatment.

 Depression is treatable, and you're not alone